krABMaga/krABMaga.github.io/content/_index.md

 The scheduler works as a priority queue, where the agents are sorted according to their scheduled time and a priority value - an integer.
 The simulation time - a real value - starts from the scheduling time of the first agent.

-The schedule structure exposed by the Rust-AB framework provides two methods to do so:
+The schedule structure exposed by the krABMaga framework provides two methods to do so:

 - `schedule_once` to insert an agent in the schedule for a specific simulation step.
 The scheduling time and the priority are given as parameters.
 The priority is used to sort all agents within the same simulation time.